radar/ryanbigg.com/_posts/2019-09-19-hiring-juniors-2019.markdown

 ## Why?

 So let's start off with the why.
 Why would you want to hire juniors?
 I told you already: we can hire juniors to boost the number of developers at our companies.
-But we're going to need a better reason I think.
+But we're going to need a better reason.

 I have one major killer reason: juniors make your teams _better_.
 You want your teams to be better, right?